 All sponsorship levels receive a tax-deductible donation receipt and acknowledgement on our website.
 Sponsors are encouraged to visit their animal, and volunteers are always welcome.

 Napoleon (or Nappy for short) is everyone’s best friend!
 With a puppy dog personality, Nappy will follow you around wherever you go.
 He might even give you a “hee haw” if you decide not to spend your whole day cuddling him.
-As twelve year old mini donkey, Nappy is ‘fun sized’ and perfect for children who might feel intimidated by the larger horses.
+As 13 year old mini donkey, Nappy is ‘fun sized’ and perfect for children who might feel intimidated by the larger horses.

 Nappy spent his previous years babysitting young horses and decided it was time to do the same with our children.
 He takes his job seriously and if he doesn’t have his head on top of yours, he just might crawl into your lap to let you know there’s more work to do (which is giving him ear scratches of course)!